the1lab/1lab/src/1Lab/Path.lagda.md

 functions $\bI \to \bI \to A$, with *two* dimensions: a way of mapping the *square* into a type.

-Considering a path $p : a \is b$ as an inhabitant, we have a reflexivity path $\refl_p : p \is p$, which lives in a dimension higher.
-In this section, we'll explore the ways in which we can lift $n$-cubes to $n+1$ cubes, and to higher dimensions from there.
-Since the interval behaves, in contexts, like an ordinary type, the first thing we might try is to introduce another dimension and remain constant along it.
+If we consider a path $p : a \is b$ as an object in its own right, we can consider the reflexivity path $\refl_p : p \is p$, which by the paragraph above lives one dimension higher.
+In this section, we'll explore the *other* ways in which we can lift $n$-cubes to $n+1$ cubes, and to higher dimensions from there.

 <!--
 ```agda